alisheikh55209-png/IT-Poject-Management_Project-Final/PROJECT_REPORT.md

 - Nov 17, 2025 14:50 — Faraz Butt: Created high-fidelity SVG placeholder for Scalable CI/CD Pipeline with pipeline visualization (Build → Test → Package → Deploy).
 - Nov 17, 2025 15:00 — Faraz Butt: Finalized project thumbnails and committed all changes to branch `feature-faraz-projects`.
 - **Branch:** `feature-faraz-projects` | **Status:** Ready for Pull Request review.

+## Team Conversation Logs
+**Pull Request Acceptance - Muneeb's Skills Section:**

+- **Muneeb:** "Hi Ali, I've completed the Skills section enhancements.
+Added new skill cards, improved animations, and interactive hover effects.
+PR is ready for review."
+- **Ali:** "Great work Muneeb!
+Let me review the changes.
+The animations look smooth and the new skill cards fit well with the design."
+- **Ali:** "Approved!
+Merging your PR now.
+Skills section is complete."
+- **Muneeb:** "Thanks Ali!
+Glad to contribute to the team portfolio."

+**Faraz's Work Completion:**
+- **Faraz:** "Ali, my projects gallery is ready.
+Added three DevOps projects with custom SVGs and the activity section for transparency."
+- **Ali:** "Excellent Faraz!
+The projects look professional and the activity section will be great for the instructor to see our progress."

 ## Lessons Learned
 - Key takeaways